 Microaggressions can be defined as ‘brief, everyday exchanges that send denigrating messages to certain individuals because of their group membership’ (or identify themselves as having a protected characteristic.)

 One speaker in particular talked about microaggressions causing subtle, but long term problems for individuals.
-Much like unconscious bias training, a starting point for the path to more open, diverse environments is promoting the definitions and facilitating discussions of these terms and theories across our organisations – even with those who believe they already understand and aware of them.
+Much like unconscious bias training, a starting point for the path to more open, diverse environments is promoting the definitions and facilitating discussions of these terms and theories across our organisations – even with those who are already aware of them and understand them.

 To get an idea of some of the projects showcased at the conference here is a series of useful links: